wfu-dmds/wfu-dmds.github.io/content/authors/lucy-mcgowan/_index.md

 - Principal Investigator
 ---

 Lucy D’Agostino McGowan is an Assistant Professor in the Mathematics and Statistics Department at Wake Forest University.
-More bio information!